developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/switchscanner/index.md

 Introduced in DataWedge 6.5.

 Used to switch to a specific scanner at runtime, enabling selection of the optimal scanning device for the application, requirement or situation when an app is launched. **Scanner must be available to the device at runtime**.
+The `SWITCH_SCANNER_EX` extra added in DataWedge 6.6 allow scanners to be selected by a friendly name as defined in the [scanner identifier table](#scanneridentifiers).

-### Function Prototype
+### Function Prototypes

 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION");
 	i.putExtra("com.symbol.datawedge.api.SWITCH_SCANNER", "<scanner index>");

+	Intent i = new Intent();
+	i.setAction("com.symbol.datawedge.api.ACTION");
+	i.putExtra("com.symbol.datawedge.api.SWITCH_SCANNER_EX","<SCANNER_IDENTIFIER>");
+	this.sendBroadcast(i);

 ### Parameters
 **ACTION** [String]: "com.symbol.datawedge.api.ACTION"